Do you trust your gut instinct? There are some very sound scientific reasons why they’re always right.

 In Eastern thought the Hara is the centre of your energy and refers to the lower back and abdomen (pretty much where your intestines are), the Hara point being just below your navel.

 The Japanese consider that the vital spirit resides in the Hara and describes the quality of a person’s energy.
 All movements and power in the martial arts originate from the Hara and we always feel stronger, more centred and more empowered when our Hara is strong.
 And of course our core strength, good digestion, good posture emanates from this.

 Another great phrase I discovered a while back is ‘the road to health is paved with good intestines.’
 That would be mental health as well as physical then.

 The second intuition centre is the heart.
 It too has its own independent nervous system with at least forty thousand neurons firing away.
 You can read all about the science here.
 We often say ‘I know in my heart’ or even ‘I know in my heart of hearts’ and these aren’t just airy fairy phrases, the heart really does know.

-So when we tune in to our heart as well as our gut, we can make quicker and better decisions.
+So when you tune in to your heart as well as trust your gut, we can make quicker and better decisions.

 You might notice when you really start becoming aware of your gut instincts and your heart intuition, that the gut is often the first point of awareness.
 This is the ‘protector’ kicking in.
 For example I recently took a decision to turn down a writing project even though it would have been fun and I loved the people involved.
 However as much as I could have done it, the work was out of my area of expertise and my guts were jangling.
 The way I see it, they were protecting me from damaging my relationships and reputation by taking on something I wasn’t best equipped to do.